Drug Discovery

 Program leader: Richard Whitley

-SE-RP-015: Fusion inhibitors of H5N1 influenza
+Project: Fusion inhibitors of H5N1 influenza

 University of Alabama at Birmingham

+Aim 1.
+Identify fusion inhibitors that are potent against diverse strains of H5N1 influenza viruses.
 Our preliminary studies have identified a group of lead compounds that have EC50 values in single digit nanomoles across diverse influenza virus strains including H5N3 (vaccine strain), H3N2, H1N1 and type B. To identify potential candidates for preclinical and eventual clinical studies against HPAI H5N1 viruses, we propose to develop a library of analogs based on the initial lead.
 We propose to measure the inhibitory potencies of candidate compounds against diverse strains of H5N1 influenza viruses.
+Lead compounds identified from these studies will be advanced to preclinical studies as a component of Program 10.

-A widespread use of fusion inhibitors could result in the emergence of drug-resistant viruses, similar to the acquisition of drug resistance that has been observed for neuraminidase (NA) and M2 inhibitors.
-We hypothesize that the use of fusion inhibitors in combination with existing NA and/or M2 inhibitors will help counteract drug resistance and decrease the severity of infectious disease.
-We propose to determine the efficacy of fusion inhibitors in vitro and in vivo, alone or in combination with another inhibitor.
-We will study the synergy provided by combination therapy against H5N1 influenza viruses.
+Aim 3.
+Determine if drug combinations that include HA inhibitors provide advantages over existing single-agent therapies in protecting against disease and avoiding drug resistance.
+A widespread use of HA inhibitors could result in the emergence of drug-resistant viruses, similar to the acquisition of drug resistance that has been observed for neuraminidase (NA) and M2 inhibitors.
+We hypothesize that the use of HA inhibitors in combination with existing NA and/or M2 inhibitors will help counteract drug resistance and decrease the severity of infectious disease.